 The Group has applied the presumption indicated within PFRS 9 pertaining to the default definition; that is, default of a financial instrument does not occur later than when a financial asset is already past due, depending on the credit arrangements with customers or the customer's profile for seeds and rice, respectively.
-Please refer to the discussion on accounting policy for impairment of financial assets in Note 4.
+Please refer to the discussion on accounting policy for impairment of financial assets in Note 4 to the consolidated financial statements.